 Oxfam’s work in the US is framed by the concept of Decent Work.
-Our economy can and should offer good jobs that reward labor appropriately: pay a decent wage, safeguard workers’ health and safety, provide pathways to advancement, and enable workers to have a voice in the workplace.
+Our economy can and should offer good jobs, ones that pay a decent wage, safeguard workers’ health and safety, provide pathways to advancement, and enable workers to have a voice in the workplace.

 Millions of people today work in jobs that pay shockingly low wages, provide scant benefits, impose irregular schedules, offer unsafe conditions, and abuse their rights to stand up and speak out.

 In essence, these workers are denied the basic right to “decent work."
-Not coincidentally, they are also among those who have historically had to struggle for their rights--disproportionately women, people of color, immigrants, and refugees.
-These people are working harder and longer than ever, falling behind, and losing hope.
+They are working harder and longer than ever, falling behind, and losing hope.
 As our economy widens the gap, our democracy falters.

 Poultry worker justice campaign